 All students who live either in University residence halls or in a fraternity house must have a full University dining plan (18 meals per week or block 90 or 130).
+Meal plans are described on the Sodexo website: iwu.sodexomyway.com/my-meal-plan/.

 Students who have six semesters of University-approved (residence hall or fraternity/sorority chapter house) housing history are eligible to live off-campus.
-In order to forego the six (6) semester housing requirement the following criteria must be met: Any students 22 years of age automatically qualify to live off campus.
-Married students, students with extreme medical or mental health conditions that cannot be accommodated in University-approved housing, or students living with their parents and commuting to campus within 60 minutes may also apply for off-campus housing.
+In order to forego the six (6) semester housing requirement, at least one of the following criteria must be met: a student may be married; a student may be over the age of 22 at the start of the academic term that would coincide with their housing contract; a student may be primary guardian for a child under the age of 18; a student may be living locally (within 60 miles of campus) with their parents; a student may have an extreme medical condition with documentation submitted and permission granted through the Office of Student Accessibility Services.
 In any of these cases, permission must be obtained through the Office of Residential Life by completing an online request form and further documentation may be required for some claims.
 If you do not qualify to live off-campus based on this information, you must register to live in a residence hall or fraternity/sorority chapter housing.